ysyk2021/how-to-create-a-healthy-workplace-environment-that-fosters-employee-wellness-and-business-success/src/chapter-10-1.md

-Overcoming Common Challenges in Promoting Workplace Wellness - Common Challenges in Promoting Workplace Wellness
+Common Challenges in Promoting Workplace Wellness
 ============================================================================================================================

 Promoting workplace wellness can be challenging, as there are often barriers that prevent employees from prioritizing their health and well-being.
 In this chapter, we will discuss common challenges in promoting workplace wellness and strategies for overcoming them.